noble-assets/networks/testnet/grand-1/chain-upgrades/v0.5.0/README.md

 # v0.5.0 raydon
 ## Description
-This is a proposal to do a software upgrade to the `v0.5.0` software tag of the Noble codebase on block height `637000`, which is estimated to occur on `Tuesday 11th April 17:00 UTC`.
+This is a proposal to do a software upgrade to the `v0.5.0` software tag of the Noble codebase on block height `645000`, which is estimated to occur on `Wednesday 12th April 18:00 UTC`.
 Block times have high variance, so please monitor the chain for more precise time estimates.